 Our amended bylaws require that each director be elected by a majority of votes cast with respect to that director in an uncontested election (where the number of nominees is the same as the number of directors to be elected).
 In a contested election (where the number of nominees exceeds the number of directors to be elected), the plurality voting standard governs the election of directors.
-Under the plurality standard, the number of nominees equal to the number of directors to be elected who receive more votes than the other nominees are elected to our Board, regardless of whether they receive a majority of the votes cast.
+Under the plurality standard, the number of nominees equal to the number of directors to be elected who receive more votes than the other nominees are elected to the Board, regardless of whether they receive a majority of the votes cast.
 Whether an election is contested or not is determined as of the day before we first mail our meeting notice to stockholders.
 This year's election was determined to be an uncontested election, and the majority vote standard will apply.
-Under our director resignation policy, each director submits an advance, contingent, irrevocable resignation that our Board may accept if the director fails to be elected through a majority vote in an uncontested election.
-In that situation, the nominating and corporate governance committee would make a recommendation to our Board about whether to accept or reject the resignation.
-Our Board will act on the nominating and corporate governance committee's recommendation and publicly disclose its decision and the rationale behind it within 90 days after the date the election results are certified.
-Our Board will nominate for election or re-election as director, and will elect as directors to fill vacancies and new directorships, only candidates who agree to tender the form of resignation described above.
-If a nominee who was not already serving as a director fails to receive a majority of votes cast at the annual meeting, that the nominee will not serve on our Board unless and until elected by our stockholders.
+Under our director resignation policy, each director submits an advance, contingent, irrevocable resignation that the Board may accept if the director fails to be elected through a majority vote in an uncontested election.
+In that situation, the nominating and corporate governance committee's recommendation and publicly disclose its decision and the rationale behind it within 90 days after the date the election results are certified.
+The Board will nominate for election or re-election as director, and will elect as directors to fill vacancies and new directorships, only candidates who agree to tender the form of resignation described above.
+If a nominee who was not already serving as a director fails to receive a majority of votes cast at the annual meeting, that the nominee will not serve on the Board unless and unless and unlie elected by our stockholders.